Review of Major Global Conflicts in the Year: What Are the Characteristics and Tactics?

 On [specific date], Ukraine used semi-submersible unmanned boats to attack the Russian Kilo-class submarine at the port of Novorossiysk.

-The flight trajectory of the Russian "Shahed"/"Geranium" drones responsible for relaying signals.
+The flight trajectory of the Russian Shahed/Geranium drone responsible for relaying signals

-Apart from the application of drones in combat, other tactical changes by both Russia and Ukraine have not been significant.
+Beyond the application of drones in combat, other tactical innovations by both Russia and Ukraine have not been significant.
 Constrained by the uncertain stance of U.S. aid, Ukraine lacks newer equipment to improve its existing tactical system.
-Similarly, the Russian military has not been able to alter the fundamental characteristic of slow progress on the frontlines, and mechanized combat units at the battalion level or above still face severe losses when concentrated—an unacceptable situation for Russia, which needs to wage an "economically sustainable war."
-The extensive use of drones enhances reconnaissance and strike capabilities, preventing large mechanized units from effectively assembling, a situation that remains unchanged in substance.
+Similarly, the Russian military has not been able to alter the fundamental characteristic of slow-moving frontlines, and concentrated mechanized combat units at the battalion level or above still face severe losses, which remains unacceptable for Russia, which needs to fight an economically sustainable war.
+The extensive use of drones enhances reconnaissance and strike capabilities, preventing large mechanized units from effectively assembling—a situation that has not substantially changed.

 India-Pakistan Conflict: The Significance of Systematic Warfare Becomes Evident